1and1/ioc-unit/README.md

   detail), so ioc-unit still pins its own Weld version internally.
 This only affects ioc-unit's own build/test classpath, not yours.
-* `jakarta.el` is intentionally still pinned and supplied at `compile` scope by `ioc-unit-validate` rather than taken from the WildFly BOM, since WildFly manages EL under a different artifact (`org.jboss.spec.jakarta.el:jboss-el-api_5.0_spec`) than the `jakarta.el:jakarta.el-api` / `org.glassfish:jakarta.el` GAs used here — and a standalone Weld SE test JVM has no WildFly container to supply either one anyway.
+* `jakarta.el` is intentionally still pinned and supplied at `compile` scope by `weld4-starter` (not `ioc-unit-validate` — see above) rather than taken from the WildFly BOM, since WildFly manages EL under a different artifact (`org.jboss.spec.jakarta.el:jboss-el-api_5.0_spec`) than the `jakarta.el:jakarta.el-api` / `org.glassfish:jakarta.el` GAs used here — and a standalone Weld SE test JVM has no WildFly container to supply either one anyway.
+Every IocUnit test depends on `weld4-starter`, so this is available regardless of which other ioc-unit modules (e.g. `ioc-unit-validate`, `ioc-unit-resteasy`) you do or don't include.
 * Requires Java 17+ and Maven 3.8+ (enforced by the reactor's `maven-enforcer-plugin`).

 The usage does not differ very much from cdi-unit: